janboddez/indieweb-custom-post-types/README.md

 Use short-form post types to IndieWebify your WordPress site

 ## TL;DR
-Compared to other solutions, this plugin (1) allows for maximum flexibilty, and (2) leads to a greatly decluttered WP Admin Posts screen.
+Compared to solutions that rely on custom taxonomies (only), this plugin (1) allows for maximum flexibility, and (2) leads to a greatly decluttered WP Admin Posts screen.

 It does, however, require _some_ knowledge of HTML and Microformats (namely, [microformats2](http://microformats.org/wiki/h-entry)).